-where v is the radial velocity, d is the distance (in Mpc), and H is called the Hubble constant and is expressed in units of km/(s \times Mpc).
+where v is the radial velocity, d is the distance (in Mpc), and H is called the Hubble constant and is expressed in units of $\text{km}/(\text{s} \times \text{Mpc})$.
 Hubble's constant is basically the expansion rate of the Universe.

-The problem with this formula is that the precise value of H isn't known!
+The problem with this formula is that the precise value of H is not known!
 If we take galaxies of known distance and try to find H, the values range from 50 to 100 km/(s × Mpc).
 By using the incredible power of the Hubble Space Telescope, the current value of the H is near 75 km/(s × Mpc).
 Let's do an example illustrating how astronomers are trying to determine H.

 Exercise 2.
-(15 points)
+The Hubble Constant (15 points)

 In this exercise you will determine a value of the Hubble constant based on direct measurements.
 The figure at the end of this lab has spectra from five different galaxy clusters.
 At the top of this figure is the spectrum of the Sun for comparison.
 For each cluster, the spectrum of the brightest galaxy in the cluster is shown to the right of the image of the cluster (usually dominated by a single, bright galaxy).
 Above and below these spectra, you'll note five, short vertical lines that look like bar codes you might find on groceries.
 These are comparison spectra, the spectral lines which are produced for elements here on earth.
 If you look closely at the galaxy spectra, you can see that there are several dark lines going through each of them.
-The leftmost pair of lines correspond to the "H and K" lines from calcium (for the Sun and for Virgo = Cluster #1, these can be found on the left edge of the spectrum).
+The left-most pair of lines correspond to the "H and K" lines from calcium (for the Sun and for Virgo = Cluster #1, these can be found on the left edge of the spectrum).
 Are these absorption or emission lines?
 (Hint: How are they appearing in the galaxies' spectra?)

 Now we'll use the shift in the calcium lines to determine the recession velocities of the five galaxies.
 We do this by measuring the change in position of a line in the galaxy spectrum with respect to that of the comparison spectral lines above and below each galaxy spectrum.
 For this lab, measure the shift in the "K" line of calcium (the left one of the pair) and write your results in the table below (Column B).
 At this point you've figured out the shift of the galaxies' lines as they appear in the picture.
 Could we use this alone to determine the recession velocity?
 No, we need to determine what shift this corresponds to for actual light.
-In Column C, convert your measured shifts into Ångstroms by using the conversion factor 19.7 Å/mm (this factor is called the "plate scale", and is similar to the scale on a map that allows you to convert distances from inches to miles).
+In Column C, convert your measured shifts into Ångstroms by using the conversion factor 19.7 Å/mm (this factor is called the "plate scale", and is similar to the scale on a map that allows you to convert distances from inches to miles-you can determine this yourself using the separation of the H and K lines = 34.8 Å).